wasidy/auto_retoucher/README.md

 - Videocard with CUDA and minimum 12Gb VRAM

 ### Installation:
-- Copy files to folder and run `install.bat` (venv recommended)
+- copy files to folder and run `install.bat`
-- copy SDXL checkpoints to 'models' folder.
+- copy SDXL checkpoints to 'models' folder
-- run `run.bat` and open 127.0.0.1:7860 in your browser
+- launch `run.bat` and open 127.0.0.1:7860 in your browser

 ### Usage
 This application is mainly used for retouching portraits with a lot of exposed body areas that require careful retouching, such as shootings in lingerie, swimsuits or explicit erotic.